lgss/service-design-manual/service-manual/making-software/testing-in-agile.md

 Examples of where GDS used this effectively include:

 * the pre-release testing of additional devices/browsers
-* the detailed checking of hundreds of pieces of content on GOV.UK against old content on DirectGov and BusinessLink
+* the detailed checking of hundreds of pieces of content on LGSS against old content on DirectGov and BusinessLink

 ### Test your ideas
 Don’t forget, don’t just test the product itself -- test your ideas.
 For information on how to do this read [the guidance about user research](/service-manual/user-centred-design/user-research/index.html).